cloudbank-project/image-research-computing-tutorial/README.md

 ## Outline

+- In what follows please customize your resources by substituting your own name for `hedylamarr`.
 - Obtain credentials to log in to the cloud console: Contact cloudbank for details
 - Identify the proper *image* and use it to jumpstart a Virtual Machine *instance*
 - Log on to this *instance* and start up a Jupyter Lab server